higherkindness/mu-scala/docs/src/main/tut/ssl-tls.md

 ## Usage

-The first step to securing our `freestyle-rpc services` is to add the library dependencies frees-rpc-netty-ssl` and `frees-rpc-client-netty` in our `build.sbt`.
+The first step to secure our [frees-rpc] services is adding the library dependencies `frees-rpc-netty-ssl` and `frees-rpc-client-netty` in your build.

-In second place, we will have to move to our `resources` folder both server/client certificates and private keys.
+In second place, we have to move both server/client certificates and private keys to the `resources` folder.

 If we haven't yet generated or obtained our own certificates, we can test using certificates found [here](https://github.com/grpc/grpc-java/tree/master/testing/src/main/resources/certs).